Understanding Bond Returns

 Default Risk

 The debts of the US government are backed by the full faith and credit of the entire US government (and, more importantly, its taxing power).
-K-Mart’s debts are backed by blue light specials.

-Since the market isn’t willing to pay as much for the cash flows from K-Mart, the return on its bond is higher.
-This difference in return between K-Mart and US government bonds is called the “credit spread,” and it’s the best measure of default risk.
+Since the market isn’t willing to pay as much for the cash flows from Intel, the return on its bond is higher.
+This difference in return between Intel and US government bonds is called the “credit spread,” and it’s the best measure of default risk.
 Traditionally, corporate bonds are measured against their home country’s government or a US Treasury bond of the same maturity, but you can compare any two securities you like.

 The Role of Bonds in Your Portfolio

 Bonds are the ballast of your portfolio.
-They help keep your portfolio on an even keel by allowing you to (reasonably) easily and (reasonably) precisely target the level of risk you want in your portfolio.
-Getting the level of risk in your portfolio right is the most important thing you can do when investing.
+They help keep your portfolio on an even keel by allowing you to (reasonably) easily and (reasonably) target the level of risk you want in your portfolio.
+Getting the right level of risk in your portfolio is the most important thing you can do when investing.

+Building your portfolio around risk tolerance is a big help when it comes to staying disciplined and focused on your larger goals.
+If you’re worried about the day-to-day, month-to-month, or quarter-to-quarter market oscillations, you will be pulled off track.
+You will fall into the fear and greed cycle, and nothing good ever comes from there.
 When you direct your portfolio according to your emotions or what you think will happen next in the markets, you’re setting yourself up for some rather painful losses.
-Building a portfolio that will help you stay disciplined during good and bad markets is what separates investors who will likely have a good investment experience from those who won’t.
+Building a portfolio that will help you stay disciplined during good and bad markets separates investors who will likely have a good investment experience from those who won’t.

 And your stock-to-bond ratio is the main risk lever in your portfolio.